2019 season Polecats Committee members.

 CO-OFFICER FOR BEVERAGES/FOOD: GREG DOWD

-Greg works as an air conditioning mechanic in which he finished his trade last year.
-Greg is looking forward for a great year of football at the Polecats.
+Greg works as an air conditioning mechanic in which he has completed his trade.
+Greg is looking forward for another great year of football at the Polecats.

 Rob Weisback stumbled across joining the Polecats in season 2006 after an invitation from Polecats second grade coach Darren Hardman.